How to Keep Squirrels Out of the Garden

 Control and Prevention

 • Try to avoid attracting squirrels to your property in the first place.
 If your yard has more “food,” you’re the party house.
-Make sure you have tight-fitting trash cans and never leave food or compost scraps sitting out.
-Bird seed is a big one, too; keep it indoors or in a chew-proof container in a sheltered location.
+Ensure you have tight-fitting trash cans, and never leave food or compost scraps sitting out.
+Bird seed is also big; keep it indoors or in a chew-proof container in a sheltered location.

 • If the season has been particularly hot and dry, squirrels may steal tomatoes, cucumbers, or other juicy produce from the vine because they’re thirsty.
-Some readers have reported that placing a dish of water (or bird bath) near commonly eaten crops can discourage snacking.
+Some readers have reported that placing a water dish (or bird bath) near commonly eaten crops can discourage snacking.

 • Unfortunately, growing extra vegetables to “feed” the squirrels does not usually work; squirrels will simply plow through your produce and bring their friends!